1disk/mirror/README.md

 There some mirrors that are owned by me, some is owned by another person.
 If you would like to contribute, please create a mirror for 1disk.
 You shall submit an issue (with a suggestion tag) if you find one a mirror with all the repositories.

+!
+1disk IS NOT RESPONSIBLE FOR OUTDATED MIRRORS. !

 ### OFFICIAL MIRRORS - owned by me
 ### UNOFFICIAL MIRRORS - owned by another person